yasuoka/luacstruct/README.md

 lua_pop(L, 1);		              // pop the struct
 ```

-Also the `luacenum` object can be expose as a set of contants:
+Also the `luacenum` object can be expose as a set of constants:
 ```c
 luacs_newenum(L, yourapp_color);
 lua_setglobal(L, "COLOR");